CampingTurret/TCT-Physics-Patch/README.md

 # Turret's Physics Patch

-This patch changes the update method in MoveTransform to a more accurate equation of motion,
+This patch changes the update method in MoveTransform to a more accurate equation of motion, and changes the drag to be quadratic

 ## change